Skip to content ↓

 Venture Academy aims to equip pupils with the skills and knowledge to develop key learning and life skills that prepare them ready for life.
 We aim to create:

-• Successful learners who enjoy learning; make at least good progress and achieve.
+• Successful learners who enjoy learning make at least good progress.

 • Confident individuals who are able to live safe, healthy and fulfilling lives.